KarimJedda/cybergov/README.md

 ```
 s3://your-bucket/proposals/{network}/{proposal_id}/
-├── metadata.json           # Single source of truth for the *final* outcome and status
 ├── raw_subsquare.json		  # Raw data extracted from Subsquare
 ├── content.md 				      # Cleaned, extracted content for the LLMs
 ├── llm_analyses/           # NEW: Directory for individual LLM outputs
 │   ├── balthazar.json
 │   ├── caspar.json
 │   └── melchior.json
+├── manifest.json           # hashes of inputs / outputs for provenance
-├── consensus_report.md     # NEW: The result of the democratic aggregation
+├── manifest.json.sig       # signature of the manifest with the cybergov key
-└── vote_receipt.json 		# TX hash and result from the on-chain vote
+└── vote.json 		          # The final vote result
 ```

 network will be one of polkadot, kusama, paseo.
 These files will be publicly accessible but served through a CDN.